 Deliver nutritious meals and provide a caring contact to seniors and adults with disabilities in Ottawa.

 There are multiple volunteer shifts available throughout the week.
 Each shift takes approximately 2 hours to complete.
-Shifts are currently as follows (subject to change due to COVID-19 situation):
+Shifts are currently as follows:

-The volunteer commitment is flexible and is usually once a week.
-Some volunteers also help out bi-weekly or on an “on call” basis.
+The volunteer commitment is flexible and is usually once a week or biweekly.
+Each shift is 2 hours.
+Some volunteers also help out on an “on call” basis.

 Thank you for supporting Meals on Wheels in this time of crisis and ensuring our essential service is able to continue.
 We look forward to connecting with you soon!